jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 <!--
-title: 05 - Working with package.json files
+title: 05 - Working with package.json
 featured: true
 -->

-# Working with package.json files
+# Working with package.json

 The best way to manage locally installed npm packages is to create a `package.json` file.